• FILTRATION

 The flow of water in the volute casing relies on the kinetic energy produced by the impeller inside as it is rotated by the motor.
 The rotating impeller produces pressure in the middle.
 This pressure suctions water into the inlet and straight into the center of the impeller.
 This is where the centrifugal force is created by its rotation.
 It then directs the movement of the water, discharging it towards the outlet.

-Most centrifugal water pumps need you to prime them.
+Most centrifugal pumps need you to prime them.
 This means the impeller must be full of water first for it to function right.
 And the impeller needs to be fully submerged the whole time it is running so that it can continue pumping water.

 The worst-case scenario for this pump is when cavitation occurs.
 Cavitation happens when air bubbles enter the pump due to a drop in water pressure flow.
 These air bubbles form an air cavity that will hinder the flow and stop the pumping of water.
 In some cases, this causes major damage to the impeller.

-The centrifugal water pump has a variety of household and outdoor uses as well.
+The centrifugal pump has a variety of household and outdoor uses as well.
 As mentioned, the usage depends on whether the pump is gas-powered or electric-powered.

 Let’s take a look at some of the pumps people commonly use in their households.